Skip to main content

 finding ceiling joists

-After marking out all the locations I attached my mounting cleats with 3″ wood screws.
+After marking out all the locations, I attached my mounting cleats with 3″ wood screws.
 You could attach the eye bolts the same way.

 ceiling cleats acoustic panel sound cloud

-From there I could slide the acoustic panels on the mounting cleats and work my way around the shop on the ladder.
+Then I could slide the acoustic panels on the mounting cleats and work my way around the shop on the ladder.

 diy acoustic panel ceiling installation

-When I was done it looked like this!
+When I was done, it looked like this!

 diy acoustic panel ceiling installation